open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/database/snowflake/cli.md

 <Note>

-While running the usage workflow, OpenMetadata fetches the query logs by querying `snowflake.account_usage.query_history` table.
+- While running the usage workflow, Openmetadata fetches the query logs by querying `snowflake.account_usage.query_history` table.
+  For this the snowflake user should be granted the `ACCOUNTADMIN` role (or a role granted IMPORTED PRIVILEGES on the database).
+- If ingesting tags, the user should also have permissions to query `snowflake.account_usage.tag_references`.
   For this the snowflake user should be granted the `ACCOUNTADMIN` role (or a role granted IMPORTED PRIVILEGES on the database)
+- If during the ingestion you want to set the session tags, note that the user should have `ALTER SESSION` permissions.

 </Note>